Free Trial

 7. SEO Copywriting

-As you’ll see shortly, all of those elements are somehow connected with each other.
-And either of them influences the rest in one way or another.
+As you’ll see shortly, all of those elements are connected and either of them influences the rest.

 Overall, however, each forms a different stage of the process.

-For that reason, we’ll go through them in the order I’ve listed them above.
+For that reason, we’ll go through them in the order I’ve listed above.

 #1.
 Keyword Research for Ecommerce Sites